-Japanese encephalitis (JE) is a rare but serious disease caused by the Japanese encephalitis virus (JEV).
+Japanese encephalitis is a rare but serious illness caused by the Japanese encephalitis virus.
 It is spread to humans by infected mosquitoes.

-Symptoms, if they are to occur, usually develop 5 to 15 days after being bitten by infected mosquitoes.
+If you get symptoms, they can appear 5 to 15 days after getting bitten by infected mosquitoes.

-Humans are not able to pass JEV to other humans.
-Humans cannot get infected with JEV by touching an infected animal or eating animal products including pork or poultry products.
+Humans are not able to give Japanese encephalitis virus to other humans.
+Humans cannot get Japanese encephalitis virus by touching an infected animal or eating animal products.

 Those who are more likely to get Japanese encephalitis virus are:

 If you have the symptoms listed above a doctor may run a test to detect a virus or measure levels of antibodies to Japanese encephalitis in samples of blood or spinal fluid.

 There is no specific treatment for Japanese encephalitis.
 Patients with symptoms often need hospital support and sometimes intensive care.

 The best way to avoid Japanese encephalitis is to not get bitten by mosquitoes.

 The Japanese encephalitis vaccine is safe and effective.
 People aged 2 months and older can get the vaccine.
 Vaccination against Japanese encephalitis is recommended for those at the highest risk of getting Japanese Encephalitis.

 Learn more about who can get a